Data Connector Best Practices | Yext Hitchhikers Platform

 You’ve learned a lot about Data Connectors at this point.
 If you’ve skipped all of the units until now, the tl;dr is that Data Connectors are designed to make building your Knowledge Graph easy and fast.

 The Site Crawler is just one of the data available Connector sources, and there are some important things you should keep in mind as you navigate through your options.

 The “best” way to integrate the data is also the most upfront work so you need to weigh the cost/benefit of that with your team when choosing your solution.

 A Crawler might be a good option especially if you’re just getting started, creating a demo, or you’re pulling in long-form, unstructured content.

 When to use a Crawler

-The Crawler is perfect for pulling in unstructured long-form content like blog posts, help articles, or press releases that are being written and published elsewhere, but you want to surface in your Answers experience.
+The Crawler is perfect for pulling in unstructured long-form content like blog posts, help articles, or press releases that are being written and published elsewhere, but you want to surface in your Search experience.
 This will save you from having to make the update in two places, yet make the content searchable programmatically.

 For more structured entity types, like locations or products, the Crawler can still work as long as the pages being crawled are highly structured and don’t change frequently or unpredictably.